tainacan/tainacan-wiki/dev/creating-metadata-type.md

 That might not be your case, but if your metadata component has registered a Metadata Form Component with extra options then you can access them via the `this.metadatum.metadatum.metadata_type_options` object.
 In the code above, we access this value with a  Computed function.

 Finally, in this example, a custom component from [Buefy](https://buefy.github.io/), `b-input` is used.
 We recommend checking it out, as this library is already loaded on Tainacan, and most of its classes are styled to match our default style.
-But if you want to use another Vue.js library or component, you can check the session of [Registering Custom Vue JS](#) for understanding how to use it.
+But if you want to use another Vue.js library or component, you can check the session of [Registering Custom Vue JS](/dev/registering-custom-vue-components.md) for understanding how to use it, but the process is much alike what we have done to register the Metadata Form Component.

 ## Creating Vue Web Component for the Form Metadata